 ighttime: a female figure looms precariously in the shadows.
-White-faced and formidable, like a cross-dressed Michael Myers.
+White-faced and fearsome, like a cross-dressed Michael Myers.
 “No. Wire.
 Hangers.
 EVERRR!” . . .
 It’s Joan Crawford, the darling of ‘golden age’ Hollywood — and, as brought to life by ’70s powerhouse Faye Dunaway, the mother of all movie monsters.

-A simmering cauldron of vodka, eyebrow pencil and indomitable rage, Faye’s Joan is a fearsome force — a woman under the influence, on the verge, and over the edge.
+A simmering cauldron of vodka, eyebrow pencil and indomitable rage, Faye’s Joan is a force to be reckoned with — a woman under the influence, on the verge, and over the edge.
 And yet, for all its grotesque theatrics, there’s a rawness and a fragility to Dunaway’s portrayal that propels it far beyond mere camp.
 She’s a multifaceted mess; soft and graceful one minute, irritable and intimidating the next.
-More often than not, she goes for the jugular — eyes wide, fists clenched, voice shrill — but there are quieter moments amid the chaos (a furrowed brow here, an aching smile there), and it’s at these times that Dunaway paints a more poignant, perhaps more truthful picture of Crawford: an incredibly damaged human being, whose callous behaviour speaks of childhood misery and a profound self-hatred.
+More often than not, she goes for the jugular — eyes wide, fists clenched, voice shrill — but there are quieter moments amid the chaos (a furrowed brow here, an aching smile there), and it’s at these times that Dunaway paints a more poignant, perhaps more reliable picture of Crawford: an incredibly damaged human being, whose callous behaviour speaks of childhood misery and a profound self-hatred.

 Dunaway doesn’t just steal the film.
 She eats it alive.